bschinina-twilio/flex-insights-api-script/README.md

 To find your specific *Report ID*, follow the instructions [here](https://www.twilio.com/docs/flex/developer/insights/api/export-data#export-the-raw-report:~:text=Object%20ID%3A,ID%20is%20643040.) for "Object ID".

-A specific `username` (email address) and `password` need to be used to access the Flex Insights API.
+**NOTE: A specific `username` (email address) and `password` need to be used to access the Flex Insights API.
 If you have not worked with Twilio Support to get these credentials, that step will need to be completed first.
-File a Twilio Support ticket for assistance with this.
+File a Twilio Support ticket for assistance with this.**

 ## Considerations